thijmen38/Earthy-Group2/docs/design.md

 ![Vault tesselations](img/tess.png)
 *Fig: Exploration of different vault tesselations*

-Explain the different types of tesselations (dome/cross vault Jpegs) and meshing logic/strategy
-Mention the challenge with dome with Skylight and why it wasnt possible to relax an opening within the dome.

 <ins>*Computational*</ins>
 <div style="text-align: justify">
 To test the tesselations that were made a grasshopper script was made.